forkphorus/cat-plus/README.md

    * *Might break certain features of the editor, specifically dragging scripts  between sprites.
 To work around this, use the backpack.*

 Install a userscript manager such as TamperMonkey or ViolentMonkey, then simply click on the links above and confirm the installation.
 Scripts should be automatically updated by default.

+Scratch does not currently disallow userscripts or other similar modifications; they just disallow the sharing of them on the Scratch website.